 Path to improved health

 COVID-19 and the flu are both caused by viruses.
 But they’re caused by different viruses.
-COVID-19 is caused by a coronavirus.
-These viruses have been around for a long time.
-In fact, certain coronaviruses can cause you to get the common cold.
-But there’s a new coronavirus called SARS-CoV-2.
-That’s what causes COVID-19.
+COVID-19 is caused by the coronavirus, SARS-CoV-2.
+Coronaviruses have been around for a long time and coronaviruses can cause you to get the common cold.
 Flu, on the other hand, is caused by the influenza virus.
 This is a seasonal virus with two types: Influenza A and Influenza B.

 People most at risk

 While anyone can get COVID-19 and the flu, some groups of people are at a higher risk of getting sick.
-For COVID-19, seniors, people who are pregnant, people with lung disease, heart disease, or diabetes have a greater risk.
+For both COVID-19 and flu, adults over 65, people who are pregnant, people with lung disease, heart disease, or diabetes have a greater risk.
+Children are also at risk for both COVID-19 and flu.

 Both COVID-19 and the flu have many of the same symptoms, including: